toolness/steampunk/README.md

     npm test
     cp config.sample.json storage-data/config.json

-Edit `config.json` to taste, then run:
+Edit `config.json` to taste.
+Note that the `audience` parameter should be set to the origin of your web server; this will be used for [Persona][] login, though you can also ignore this field if you only want to authenticate using username/password authentication.

+Now run:

     node app.js